Green Up Your Lawn

 While nitrogen is not itself toxic, excess nitrogen in fertilizer is a problem.
 Plants can only take up a certain amount of nutrients at a time.
 If we apply too much at once, the fertilizer ends up in our rivers and lakes.
 That creates conditions for toxic algae that ruins the water for humans and animals.

 One way to avoid excessive nitrogen application is to time your fertilizing for when the grass is growing (late May and early October, for example).
 Use slow-release nitrogen or organic products.
 Calculate the amount you need using online tools and apply according to instructions.
-One such tool is here.
+Use an online lawn fertilizer calculator to determine application rates.

 For large lots, consider contacting the WSU Small Acreage program, which offers workshops and training for weed control, maintaining planting pasture-type grasses, and more.